eclipseisoffline/eclipsestweakeroo/README.md

 - `disableKnockback`
 - `disableHorseJumpCharge`
 - `disableUseItemSlowdown`
+- `disableJumpDelay`

-These features will be automatically disabled when playing on servers that do not have this mod installed.
-Fabric servers can install this mod and configure which features to enable for players in the configuration file, which can be found under `<server>/config/eclipsestweakeroo-server.json`.
+These will be automatically disabled when playing on servers that do not have this mod installed.
+Fabric servers can install this mod and configure which modules to enable for players in the configuration file, which can be found under `<server>/config/eclipsestweakeroo-server.json`.
 You can always allow all options for operators using the `operators_exempt` option in the aforementioned file.

+The mod doesn't require MaLiLib or Tweakeroo server-side.
 You'll still be able to use all features when playing on singleplayer worlds.

 ## Version support